laristra/documentation/documentation_python.md

 ## Nose 2
 [Nose 2](http://nose2.readthedocs.io/en/latest/) is testing for python.
-Add the following lines to your .travis.yml file:
+Add the following lines to your .travis.yml file to test with Nose 2:

     before_install: